inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 the node icon, and fades away.

-The visualization of packet drops can be enabled with the visualizer's ``displayPacketDrops`` parameter.
+The visualization of packet drops can be enabled with the visualizer's :par:`displayPacketDrops` parameter.
 By default, all packet drops at all nodes are visualized.
-This selection can be narrowed with the ``nodeFilter``, ``interfaceFilter`` and ``packetFilter`` parameters, which match for node, interface and packet names.
+This selection can be narrowed with the :par:`nodeFilter`, :par:`interfaceFilter` and :par:`packetFilter` parameters, which match for node, interface and packet names.
-Additionally, the ``packetDataFilter`` parameter can be used to filter for packet data contents, and the ``detailsFilter`` parameter to filter for packet drop reason.
+Additionally, the :par:`packetDataFilter` parameter can be used to filter for packet data contents, and the :par:`detailsFilter` parameter to filter for packet drop reason.

-The ``packetFormat`` parameter is a format string, and specifies the text displayed with the packet drop animation.
+The :par:`packetFormat` parameter is a format string, and specifies the text displayed with the packet drop animation.
 By default, the dropped packet's name is displayed.
 The format string can contain the following directives: